skobnx/CSC690-final-project/README.md

 Repeat this process until the boss runs out of health or the player runs out of health.

+Inital wireframe for the app is in the home directory of this repository.

 Must have features:
 - Home screen with buttons
     - how to play